ereuter/PyEOT/README.md

 Also included are slides from my talk at DEFCON 26, and a WAV file with some packets to play with.

-** FILES ADDED 18Jan24 **
-- pyeothot.py is an alternative version of pyeot.py that includes HOT decoding
-- hot_decoder.py is required to add this function

 Not much if any testing has been done with this version.